 Showcase your problem-solving skills, create a story, and give answers to questions that you predict they might have.

 Structure of a Portfolio for an in-house job

 When I was working on my own portfolio, I came up with the structure that worked for me.
 It might not work for you and I encourage you to challenge this and create a portfolio that will reflect who YOU are.
-Like I said people recommend different things and they believe different things work.
+As I said, people recommend different things and they believe different things work.
 This one worked for me and it can be applied to a PDF or an online case study.

 - Frontpage with your contact information